Abhinav1217/missing-dots/content/post/Handlooms/baluchari-saree.md

 +++
 The textile tradition of Bengal is very ancient.
 It is known for it's finest fabric produced in either pure cotton or pure silk, but not in mixed yarn.

-A traditional baluchari saree is hand-woven with chosen yarn (originally silk, now cotton is also accepted, but not mixed), using motifs and designs depicting scenes from bengali mythology.
+A traditional baluchari saree is hand-woven with chosen yarn (originally silk, now cotton is also accepted, but not mixed), using motifs and designs depicting scenes from mythology.
 They are manufactured in Bishnupur, a village in West Bengal.

 > The saree got it's name, _Baluchari_, because the weavers originally came from a village called _Baluchar_, near Murshidabad.